PDA Recommendations

 LG

 By default, LG will not allow bootloader unlocking unless you're using the EU variants (officially supported) / US unlocked (might require screwing around with the site).
-With their developer website shutting down, bootloader unlocking is impossible except by using security exploits (such as the LG V30, which will be mentioned below).
+However, with their developer website being now useless, bootloader unlocking is impossible except by using security exploits (such as the LG V30, which will be mentioned below).

-However, the V30 is one of the few LG PDAs to be exempt from this list just because it has an exploit for bootloader unlocking (Archive).
-But still, development for the V30 is basically dead in the water.
+The V30 is one of the few LG cellphones to be almost exempted from this list just because it has an exploit for bootloader unlocking (archive.org).
+But still, development for the V30 is basically dead in the water (except for some soydevs pursuing Sisyphean masochism in its most Herculean forms (by continuously attempting to port the latest Android crap™ up the V30, issues be damned)).

 Nokia (HMD)

-Similar to Huawei, Nokia doesn't officially allow bootloader unlocking (except for Nokia 8).
-However, unlike Huawei, Nokia releases their PDAs under the Android One program, which makes them even worse, since Xiaomi & Motorola's Android One PDAs allow bootloader unlocking.
-While there could be some unofficial ways to unlock a Nokia PDA's bootloader, it might involve tearing down the PDA (or, even worse, using paid shit).
+Similar to Huawei, Nokia doesn't officially allow bootloader unlocking.
+However, unlike Huawei, Nokia releases their cellphones under the Android One program, which makes them even worse, since Xiaomi & Motorola's Android One cellphones allow bootloader unlocking (Xiaomi even uses fastboot oem unlock).
+While there could be some unofficial ways to unlock a Nokia cellphone's bootloader, it might involve tearing down the cellphone (or, even worse, using paid stuff).

-In addition, Huawei also made it clear that there's no bootloader unlocking for their PDAs, unlike Nokia, as Nokia has a bootloader unlocking site (but it's only for Nokia 8).
+In addition, Huawei also made it clear that there's no bootloader unlocking for their cellphones, unlike Nokia, as Nokia has a bootloader unlocking site (but it's only for Nokia 8).
+12/4/2023 Update : Nokia's bootloader unlock page is dead.

 Samsung

 The elephant in the room.
 The biggest Android manufacturer known to date.
-But not a PDA brand that I would take, use, & recommend without severe hesitation.
-However, after hearing a news where Samsung disables the Fold 3's cameras once the bootloader's unlocked, I decided that Samsung PDAs are simply not worth it.
+But not a cellphone brand that I would take, use, & recommend without severe hesitation.
+However, after hearing a news where Samsung disables the Fold 3's cameras once the bootloader's unlocked, I decided that Samsung cellphones are simply not worth it.

 General advantages of Samsung devices :